What is Cloud Computing?

-Cloud computing is the on-demand availability of computing resources as services over the internet.
-It eliminates the need for enterprises to procure, configure, or manage resources themselves, and they only pay for what they use.
+Cloud computing is the on-demand availability of computing resources (such as storage and infrastructure), as services over the internet.
+It eliminates the need for individuals and businesses to self-manage physical resources themselves, and only pay for what they use.

-There are three types of cloud computing service models: infrastructure as a service offers compute and storage services, platform as a service offers a develop-and-deploy environment to build cloud apps, and software as a service delivers apps as services.
+The main cloud computing service models include infrastructure as a service offers compute and storage services, platform as a service offers a develop-and-deploy environment to build cloud apps, and software as a service delivers apps as services.

 Understanding how cloud computing works

 What are the types of cloud computing services?

 Platform as a service (PaaS)

 Due to the architecture of cloud computing, enterprises and their users can access cloud services from anywhere with an internet connection, scaling services up or down as needed.

 Enterprises can develop new applications and rapidly get them into production—without worrying about the underlying infrastructure.

 Because cloud providers stay on top of the latest innovations and offer them as services to customers, enterprises can get more competitive advantages—and a higher return on investment—than if they’d invested in soon-to-be obsolete technologies.

 Enterprises often ask, What are the security risks of cloud computing?
 They are considered relatively low.
 Cloud computing security is generally recognized as stronger than that in enterprise data centers, because of the depth and breadth of the security mechanisms cloud providers put into place.
 Plus, cloud providers’ security teams are known as top experts in the field.